Uniting Machine Intelligence, Brain and Behavioural Sciences to Assist Criminal Justice: Introduction

 Recent development in machine intelligence, brain and behavioural sciences, and imaging technology have shown promises to use brain and behaviour signals to assess and predict various mental and cognitive faculties, such as intention \citep{haynes2007reading}, mental states \citep{reinen2018human}), psychological illness \citep{cao2018cerebello}, cognition \citep{chen2019resting}, as well as their behaviour outputs, such as telling lies \citep{farah2014functional}.
 The neurobehavioural and neuropsychological findings and their supporting technological frameworks, if proven broadly effective and reliable, may contribute to the jurisprudence in several ways: to separate false statements from facts, to exculpate those suffering from mental illness or insanity, to distinguish innocent from guilty, and to determine the degrees of fines, liabilities, or sentences.

 In parallel, we have seen increasing usage of AI in the criminal justice system, such as ``the world's first robot lawyer'' \footnote{DoNotPay (\url{https://www.donotpay.com}).}, the consideration of AI-based legal solutions in Estonia \footnote{The Estonia Ministry of Justice clarifies that ``Estonia does not develop AI judge[s]''; rather, ``Ministry of Justice is looking for opportunities for optimization and automatization of court’s procedural steps in every types of procedures'' (\url{https://www.just.ee/en/news/estonia-does-not-develop-ai-judge}).}, robot mediators in Canada, and AI judges in Chinese courts \citep{chandran2022malaysia}.
+Meanwhile, recent years have seen a growing trend of multidisciplinary research intersecting machine intelligence, brain and behavioural sciences, and criminal justice (see \textbf{Figure} \ref{Lit_review}).

-Such innovations and adaptations, however, have received mixed views.
+Such adaptations, innovations, and expansions, however, have received mixed views.
 Noticeably, a recent case in Sabah, Malaysia, where a man was sentenced via the assistance of an artificial intelligence tool, has stirred legal outrage \citep{chandran2022malaysia}.
 The supporters argue that ``AI-based systems make sentencing more consistent and can clear case backlogs quickly and cheaply, helping all parties in legal proceedings to avoid lengthy, expensive and stressful litigation''.
 Yet the critics maintain that ``it is unconstitutional'', increases bias, and that, compared to human judges, AI does not consider mitigating factors or use discretion.
-In the middle ground are opinions suggesting that some decisions might properly be handed over to the machines, but regulations (in the sense of public control \citep{chesterman2021we}) and transparency as well as explainability \citep{chesterman2021through} are needed.
+In the middle ground are opinions suggesting that some decisions might properly be handed over to the machines, but transparency and explainability \citep{chesterman2021through} as well as regulations (in the sense of public control \citep{chesterman2021we}) are needed.

 The thesis of uniting machine intelligence, brain and behaviour science to assist criminal justice, therefore, must confront three general challenges: technological difficulties, legal obstacles, and ethical concerns.
 For example, technologically, how reliable are predictive algorithms developed in labs when applied to real-world legal practices?
 Legally, even for reliable models, how should the legal profession adopt them to gather and deliver evidence during discussions and investigations?
 Compounding the technological and legal challenges, how can one prevent brain- and behaviour-based predictions from providing undue exculpatory evidence?
 Ethically, who owns our brain data; who determines whether one’s brain data can be recorded and analysed; and who judges whether the results can be used in a justice system?